silascaxias/InstagramClone/README.md

 # Instagram Clone

-This is an Instagram clone project, built using Jetpack Compose, Hilt, Navigation Compose, and other modern Android development technologies.
+This is an Instagram clone project, built using Jetpack Compose, Koin, Navigation Compose, and other modern Android development technologies.
 The goal is to replicate the interface and some functionalities of the Instagram application, serving as a study and portfolio project.

 **Firebase Integration**